hchuzhong/learngit2/readme.txt

 Add a test line for move command.
 Creating a new branch is quick and simple.
 This line is for dev branch.
+This is a bug fixed line for issue-101.